Thornton Stud

 Thornton Stud is a country estate in Thornton-le-Street, a village in North Yorkshire, in England.

 The Talbot family commissioned a country house named "Wood End", which was constructed in the 1660s or 1670s.
-In 1794, it was purchased by the Compton family, the work including the construction of stables, east and west lodges, and the laying out of the grounds, to a design by Samuel Crompton.
+In 1794, it was purchased by the Crompton family, the work including the construction of stables, east and west lodges, and the laying out of the grounds, to a design by Samuel Crompton.
 In the early 20th century it was owned by Clare Vyner, who set up a horseracing stud farm.
-He later inherited Studley Royal and, preferring to live there, sold the house, by then known as "Thornton Hall".
+He later purchased Studley Royal and, preferring to live there, sold the house, by then known as "Thornton Hall".
 The house was demolished in the late 1920s, but the parkland, woodland survive largely unchanged.
 The property has since been run as a stud, with owners including Edward Stanley, 17th Earl of Derby, Victor Sassoon, and John Scott-Ellis, 9th Baron Howard de Walden.

 Architecture

 Stables

 The stables, built of red brick with stone dressings and a stone slate roof, are now the main building on the estate.
 They were built at the end of the 18th century, and extended to the rear in the 20th century, and are now grade II listed.
 They are two storeys high and nine bays wide, originally with a square plan.
 At the front, the three centre bays come further forward, while the end bays are wider.
 In the centre is a round carriage arch, with blind openings either side.
 There are arched windows in the outer bays.
 The central bays have a pediment containing a clock.